Caleb9/camera-utility/README.md

 ## Things to Do

-* Force-overwrite mode.
-* List of individual files as input.
+* List of multiple individual files as input (currently only a single file or entire directory is supported)